change in the total cost index without road tolls and ferry costs from 1st quarter 2019 to 2nd quarter 2019

 Statistics Act §§2-1, 2-2 and 2-3.

-The cost index for road goods transport measures the monthly changes in costs for ten goods road vehicle groups.
+The cost index for road goods transport measures the quarterly changes in costs for seven goods road vehicle groups.
 The cost weights in the index are based on account information from a sample of companies in the freight transport by road industry (NACE 49.41).
 The price observations are collected from suppliers to the road haulage industry (banks, insurance companies, workshops, fuel and tyre dealers, road toll companies and so on).

 There are separate samples for each of the costs that make up the index: